-The right and engaging onboarding process can make an effective and exciting new hire experience.
-By taking your time to prepare the process and tailor it to the expectations and needs of your new team members, you’re more likely to increase their satisfaction with the workplace.
+A successful onboarding process can make an effective and exciting experience for candidates.
+By taking the time to prepare the process and tailor it to the expectations and needs of your new team members, you’re more likely to increase their satisfaction with the workplace.
 What are the best practices for onboarding new employees?
 Keep reading to discover 7 elements you should focus on!

 Table of contents